jrandleman/Heist-Scheme/README.md

   - Lazy expansion breaks this functionality (may expand to localized bindings though!)
   - Includes [`defn`](#defn) & [`define-overload`](#Define-Overload) (manually write expansion)

+#### Author's Advice:
+  * Experimentally, go wild!
+  * For practical code, leave `scm->cps` to be used by libraries, & prefer specialized solutions rather than homebrewed alternatives.
+    - IE use `define-coroutine` and the `jump!`/`catch-jump` idiom rather than spinning up your own versions via continuations.

 #### Coroutine Example Using [`call/cc`](#scm-cps-procedures):
 ```scheme
 ((scm->cps